danilopolani/gosc/README.md

 # Installation

-Install the package from your terminal with `go get github.com/danilopolani/gosc` and then import it in your project: `import "gosc"`.
+Install the package from your terminal with `go get github.com/danilopolani/gosc` and then import it in your project: `import "github.com/danilopolani/gosc"`.

 # Available helpers